Welcome To Puerto Nuevo!

 Baja Norte, Mexico’s

 Legendary Village of Langosta!

-Tasty “Puerto Nuevo-Style Lobster,” or as the local’s say, “langosta” is the reason travelers come from all over the world to visit the famous Mexican lobster village of Puerto Nuevo.
-Located just below the USA/Mexico border south of San Diego, California, Puerto Nuevo has been a popular playground of the west for both USA residents and Mexicans alike.
+Tasty “Puerto Nuevo-Style Lobster,” or as the locals say, “langosta” is the reason travelers come from all over the world to visit the famous Mexican village of Puerto Nuevo.
+Located just below the USA/Mexico border, south of San Diego, California, Puerto Nuevo has been a popular playground of the west for both USA residents and Mexicans alike.

 Whether you arrive for lunch, dinner, or a few extended, carefree days, visitors are sure to find the village and the folks of Puerto Nuevo charming.

 Slipping below the San Diego/San Ysidro border crossing, visitors hug the coastline of Tijuana and Rosarito for a mere 30 minutes drive south on a modern toll road.
 The drive along the coast is mesmerizing and rivals that of many top destinations of the world!
-Once entering the arches of the village visitors will find 35+ langosta houses, Mexican art, crafts, furniture, glass, pottery, and clothing from many states of Mexico.
+Once entering the arches of the village, visitors will find 30+ langosta houses, Mexican art, crafts, furniture, glass, pottery, and clothing from the various states of Mexico.

 Check Out Our Activities Page for Travel Ideas.

 |TIP: There is plenty of parking in the village and guarded parking lots on the perimeter of the village.
 Cost is usually $5 with no time limit.
 We recommend these parking lots if the village looks too busy for your driving comfort.

 Whether it is walking back to the hotels that are within walking distance, or before departing in your car, a stroll around the three blocks that make up Puerto Nuevo, drifting in and out of the shops, is an enjoyable diversion after a lobster meal.
 Many regular travelers flock to Puerto Nuevo because of its small village atmosphere and of course, because of the famous lobster cuisine of Mexico.